The key difference between anisotropy and isotropy is that anisotropy is directionally dependent whereas isotropy is directionally independent.

-The words isotropy and anisotropy are used in various fields.
-According to where it is used, the meaning may be slightly different.
-However, the fundamental concept behind these two words is similar and independent from where they are used.
-Isotropy and anisotropy are often used to describe properties of macroscopic bodies.
-They depend on the scale of the macroscopic body.
-For instance, one crystal can be anisotropic, and when many crystals are together, they can be isotropic.
+The words isotropy and anisotropy are useful in various fields.
+According to where we use it, the meaning may be slightly different.
+However, the fundamental concept behind these two words is similar and independent from where we use them.
+Above all, we use the terms isotropy and anisotropy often to describe properties of macroscopic bodies.
+There, they depend on the scale of the macroscopic body.
+For instance, one crystal can be anisotropic, but when many crystals are together, they can be isotropic.

 What is Isotropy?

-• Isotropic means having the same property in all directions.
-If the properties of a material are different in different directions, it is said to be anisotropic.
+Anisotropy is the property of being dependent on the direction and isotropy is the property of being independent on the direction.
+This is the key difference between anisotropy and isotropy.
+Therefore, isotropic means having the same property in all directions.
+If the properties of a material are different in different directions, we name it as anisotropic.